 Chamberlain Academic Center - Constructed in 1989, this 49,000-square-foot, four-story building houses seven academic departments.
-It includes classrooms, learning resource facilities, student work/study rooms, laboratories and faculty offices as well as a suite of offices for the academic vice president.
+It includes classrooms, learning resource facilities, student work/study rooms, laboratories and faculty offices.
 A beautiful atrium divides the classroom and office wings.
+In 2006, a 12-station state of the art Digital Media Lab was added to the Chamberlain Center to support exciting new course offerings in this area.